 Because of COVID-19, we are working with the NYC Department of Education to offer the Learning Bridges program for families with 3-K and Pre-K students.
 Please contact us for more information.

 For the 2021-2022 School Year, Home Sweet Home will be offering both 3K and PreK for All programs for children who reside in NYC, in partnership with the NYCDOE.
-For more information on applying, please contact the NYCDOE directly or visit their website.
+For more information on applying, please contact Home Sweet Home directly, contact the NYCDOE directly or visit the DOE website.